dollodart/mod-spec-spectra/readme.md

 designed for non-negative matrix factorization (NMF) in biological and medical science applications, which uses NNDSVD instead of SVD for initialization of NMF.
 NMF with NNDSVD initialization is also available in the sklearn package.

-The NNDSVD is used as an initialization and this would suggest isn't least squares optimal for NMF, though note the NMF routine in sklearn allows for the objective minimization on norms other than the Euclidean.
+The NMF routine in sklearn allows for the objective minimization on norms other than Euclidean.

 It remains to be implemented, but would be a trivial call to an external routine and a commented block shows how this could be implemented.